Ali-Umed/my-portfolio/src/content/blogs/fix_ios_review.md

 lang: "en"
 ---

 Publishing an iOS app can be stressful, especially when the App Review team rejects your submission for avoidable issues.
-Here are four important tips to help you pass review smoothly and avoid unnecessary delays.
+Here are five important tips to help you pass review smoothly and avoid unnecessary delays.

 ## 🔍 1.
 Use Correct Device Screenshots